ImKringle/ServerSage/README.md

 ---

+## ⚖️ License

+This project is licensed under a modified MIT License with a **no commercial use** clause.
+You are free to use, copy, modify, and distribute this software **for personal, non-commercial purposes only**.
+**Commercial use or selling of this software is strictly prohibited without explicit permission.**
+>See the [LICENSE](LICENSE) file for full details.

+---

 ## 📞 Support

 Encountered issues or have questions?
 Reach out via the GitHub repository's **Issues** section.
 Your feedback helps ServerSage grow stronger!